Paper Girls (TV series)

 Paper Girls is an American science fiction drama television series created by Stephany Folsom.
 It is based on the 2015–2019 comic book series of the same name written by Brian K. Vaughan and illustrated by Cliff Chiang.
 The series premiered on Amazon Prime Video on July 29, 2022.
 In September 2022, the series was canceled after one season.

 Premise

-Paper Girls follows four young girls who, while out delivering papers during the dark morning hours after Halloween in 1988, become unwittingly caught in a conflict between warring factions of time-travelers, sending them on an adventure through time that will save the world.
+Paper Girls follows four young girls who, while out delivering papers during morning after Halloween in 1988, become unwittingly caught in a conflict between warring factions of time-travelers.
+They go on an adventure through time that will save the world.
 As they travel between time periods, they encounter future versions of themselves and must choose to embrace or reject their fate.